-Notice for a legally compliant snowmobiler to access and Ontario Prescribed Snowmobile Trail is provided through Trail Status Reports as last known to the applicable snowmobile club and illustrated in the online Interactive Trail Guide.
+Notice for a legally compliant snowmobiler to access a recreational Ontario Prescribed Snowmobile Trail is provided through Trail Status Reports as last known to the applicable snowmobile club and illustrated in the online Interactive Trail Guide.

 WHAT AM I RESPONSIBLE FOR?

 Recreational OFSC Prescribed Snowmobile Trails are subject to laws under the Motorized Snow Vehicles Act (MSVA).
 As a snowmobiler in Ontario, you are responsible to know and understand the laws, before you head out on the trails.

 The MSVA covers everything you need to know about the laws in Ontario, including, but not limited to: